The community’s long history is evident in the carefully maintained Victorian homes and the mile-thick layer of Baraboo Quartzite that hugs the city.

 Baraboo Quartzite is a glossy, pink rock, dating back to 1.7 billion years ago.
 It emerges in Devil’s Lake State Park, continues deep below the earth’s surface and then surfaces once again a few miles north of Baraboo.
 The rock is a brilliant natural reminder of the city’s long history.

-According to legend, Baraboo is named after a French trader and trapper who bartered with the Indians near the mouth of a stream which today bears his name.
-Initially only the river was called Baraboo; the name later applied to the hills, the city, and the town.
+Baraboo is named after a French trader and trapper who bartered with the Indians near the mouth of a stream which today bears his name.
+Initially, only the river was called Baraboo; the name later applied to the hills, the city, and the town.